Leather Archives & Museum: Artifacts

-The collection includes artifacts (such as vests, patches and pins) from and leather clubs from around the world, including Centurions of Columbus, Crucible MC, Empire City MC, Rochester Rams MC, Stallions MC, and Wheels MC.
-LA&M also displays ephemera from historic gay establishments, such as a glory hole from Man's Country in Chicago, and a dress code sign from the Mineshaft in New York City.
+The collection includes artifacts such as vests, patches and pins from and leather clubs around the world, including Centurions of Columbus, Crucible MC, Empire City MC, Rochester Rams MC, Stallions MC, and Wheels MC.
+LA&M also houses ephemera from historic gay establishments such as the Mineshaft and Chicago Eagle, including a glory hole from Man's Country.

-LA&M holds hundreds of bootblacking artifacts, many from bootblack competitions such International Mr. Bootblack (IMBB), International Ms. Bootblack (IMsBB), and International Community Bootblack (ICBB).
+LA&M holds hundreds of bootblacking artifacts, many from competitions such International Mr. Bootblack (IMBB), International Ms. Bootblack, and International Community Bootblack.
 These include IMBB 1994 William Shields, Jr.'s bootblacking kit, IMBB 2000 David Hawk's bootblacking chair, and a bootblacking chair used by Harry Shattuck and ‘Daddy’ William Shields, Jr. in gay bars in Chicago, Boston, Providence and New York City between the 1990s and 2000s.

 Body modification artifacts in the collection include Cliff Raven's tattooing memorabilia; stories, artwork, and stencils by Samuel Steward; publications by Fakir Musafar; and photographs belonging to Sailor Sid Diller.